okestraai/DocuIntelli/FEATURE_ROADMAP.md

-# DocuVault AI Feature Roadmap & Enhancement Recommendations
+# DocuIntelli AI Feature Roadmap & Enhancement Recommendations

-This document outlines potential features and improvements to make DocuVault AI a more robust and comprehensive document lifecycle management platform.
+This document outlines potential features and improvements to make DocuIntelli AI a more robust and comprehensive document lifecycle management platform.

 ---